tact-lang/tact/README.md

 TACT doesn't have development environment dependencies and has everything built in.
 TACT's stdlib also distributed together with a compiler.

-For Visual Studio Code syntax support, please download the [tact extension](https://marketplace.visualstudio.com/items?itemName=ton-community.tact-vscode).
+For Visual Studio Code syntax support, please download the [Tact extension](https://marketplace.visualstudio.com/items?itemName=KonVik.tact-lang-vscode).

 ## 10 Commandments of Tact